Money personality assessment results – Money Habitudes

 - Targeted Goals 0

-- A first thing to notice is that the card sort came out with 16 “That’s me” cards.
-That’s about what we’d like to work with; usually we look for about 10-15 cards in that pile.
-If there are very few cards in that pile, we ask people to move the strongest “Sometimes” cards over to “That’s me.”
-If there are lots of cards – 20 or 30 or more – we’d often have people take out the weakest cards in their “That’s me” pile and move them to “Sometimes.”
+- The first thing to notice is that the card sort came out with 16 “That’s me” cards.
+That’s about what we’d like to work with; usually, we look for about 10-15 cards in that pile.
+For a small pile, move the strongest “Sometimes” cards to “That’s me.”
+With larger piles (20 or 30 cards), remove the weakest ones from “That’s me” and transfer them to “Sometimes.”

 - While it’s not exceptional for someone to say “Yes, that’s me” to all 9 cards in a category, it doesn’t happen all the time.
 Such a result indicates that this category is very, very strong in one’s money personality type.
 That’s the case here with Targeted Goals (or “Planning” in the Young Adult and Teen versions).

-- Looking at this person, the advantages and challenges (on the yellow interpretation card) for Targeted Goals will probably resonate quite strongly.
-If someone had 4 or 5 cards in that category, the highs and lows probably wouldn’t be as high or low.
-Just as someone may have a great strength in planning and setting goals, that person may also have a hard time adapting to a changed situation, listening to others, making a quick decision without doing a lot of research, etc.
+- When examining this individual, the advantages and challenges (outlined on the yellow interpretation card) for Targeted Goals are likely to strongly resonate.
+If someone has 4 or 5 cards in that category, the highs and lows probably won’t be as extreme.
+Just as a person may excel in planning and goal-setting, they might struggle with adapting to changed situations, listening to others, making quick decisions without extensive research, and so forth.00

 - It’s good to think of how one Money Habitudes category moderates another.
-In this case, think about the difference between someone who has 9 Targeted Goals cards and 4 Selfless cards versus someone who has the opposite: 9 Selfless cards and 4 Targeted Goals cards.
-While this is all dependent on the person and subjective – as we all see money in different ways – we might summarize the difference as follows: The first person will generally plan what to do with his money and will often prioritize using his money to help others in some significant way; that might be giving to a charity, helping one’s family, etc. On the other hand, we could say that the second person might be very giving, but would do that giving in a planned, premeditated way.
+In this situation, consider the contrast between someone with 9 Targeted Goals cards and 4 Selfless cards versus someone with the opposite: 9 Selfless cards and 4 Targeted Goals cards.
+While it depends on the person and is subjective—because we all view money differently—we could simplify the difference like this: The first person will usually plan what to do with their money and often prioritize using it to help others in a significant way, like giving to a charity or helping family.
+On the other hand, the second person might be very giving but would do it in a planned, well-thought-out manner..
 To carry it further, think about a third person who has 9 Selfless cards and no Targeted Goals cards.
 If someone walked up to the first person on the street and asked for money, he might say “No” and add, “I make a budget every year and I devote all of my charity to the XYZ Soup Kitchen.”
 The second person might give the person some money, but will stay within what he knows is a planned boundary, e.g., “I know I can afford to give this person $5.”
-The third person may very well empty his pockets to the other person, thinking little of his own financial welfare.
+The third person may very well empty his pockets to the other person, thinking little of his financial welfare.

-- Bear in mind that while there are many healthy, positive financial personality traits associated with Targeted Goals, the planning predilection doesn’t necessarily say they are the right goals – or what you as a facilitator, therapist or teacher believe are the right goals.
+- Keep in mind that while Targeted Goals come with many healthy and positive financial personality traits, the inclination towards planning doesn’t necessarily imply they are the right goals—or what you, as a facilitator, therapist, or teacher, believe to be the right goals.
 For example, someone may decide at the age of 18 that he is going to own a Ferrari at 25.
 Is that a good goal?
 Of course, it depends and you’re best to listen to this person and understand his thought process.
-However, we can probably agree that if one cashes in a college trust fund, forgoes two out of three daily meals for years and lives cheaply in a very unsafe neighborhood, and never takes a vacation from a job where one is working overtime all to afford a 6-figure car, it’s probably not a good financial balance.
+However, we can probably agree that if one cashes in a college trust fund, forgoes two out of three daily meals for years lives cheaply in a very unsafe neighborhood, and never takes a vacation from a job where one is working overtime all to afford a 6-figure car, it’s probably not a good financial balance.
 The question for someone with such Targeted Goals strength is whether one’s goals are the right goals.

 Interpreting Money Habitudes money personality type assessment results: Sometimes me

-- Looking at the “Sometimes me” pile, we’d ask questions like, “Why is that sometimes true?”
-“When is that true?”
-“Who are you with when that’s true?”
-This pile gets to situational and contextual tendencies.
+- Reviewing the “Sometimes me” pile involves asking questions like “Why is that sometimes true?”
+“When does that happen?” and “Who are you within those situations?”—delving into situational tendencies.

-- We hear about people, for example, who’ve just been laid off and now find it harder to spend money spontaneously because they’re so bent on conserving their funds.
+- People laid off may find it challenging to spend money spontaneously as they focus on conserving funds.
 They may, therefore, have a lot of Spontaneous cards in the “Not me” pile.
 To think more about spending habits and to dial back on spending is a natural reaction to losing a job.
 To add some financial spontaneity to their life, should you encourage them to go out on a spending spree?
 Probably not.
-But there may be a side-effect of losing a job where one also really dials back on the socializing that one used to do.
+Losing a job may lead to reduced socializing as a side effect.
 Or one might be a lot less prone to spend money when a good opportunity comes up.
-When it comes to getting a new job, that might very well require that one sees a networking event that costs $50 and will cost $200 to travel to and prepare for – but it may very well be worth it and it might make sense for that person to make that decision on the spot to spend that money.
-Or it might mean taking a new job in anew city or enrolling in a training class – which might draw on some of the real strengths of the Spontaneous personality.
+A $50 networking event with $200 travel costs for a new job may leverage a Spontaneous personality’s strengths.